SBHE policy 1902 http://www.ndus.edu/policies/sbhe-policies/policy.asp?ref=2539

 Valley City State University has an emergency notification system (ENS).
 This system allows the campus to contact students, employees, and designated people rapidly during an emergency.
 The emergency notification system is populated with emergency notification contact information from students, employees, and on-campus external entities.
 The information contained in the ENS will be used by the authorized campus administrators to contact employees, students, or designated persons in the event of a qualifying emergency event.

-- Valley City State University mandates all employees participate in the emergency notification system.
+- Valley City State University mandates all employees, including student employees, participate in the emergency notification system.
 Employees are required to review their emergency notification information annually.
 In addition, employees will receive reminders twice a year to update their records.
 Emergency notification contact information includes campus email, campus phone, home phone, personal cellular phone, and work cellular phone.
-VCSU's Safety Coordinator will gather emergency information from non-campus personnel associated with Head Start, Sodexo, Teacher Center, Valley City Police Department, Valley City Fire Department, and other groups deemed appropriate.
+VCSU’s Safety Coordinator will gather emergency information from non-campus personnel.
+Examples include Head Start, food service, Teacher Center, Valley City Police Department, Valley City Fire Department, and other groups deemed appropriate.

 - The emergency notification system is only for emergencies as defined in NDUS policy 1902.
 An "emergency" means a situation that poses an immediate threat to the health or safety of someone in the institution or system community or significantly disrupts institution or system programs and activities.
+Valley City State University’s Emergency Management Team is responsible for defining emergencies that warrant system use.
 VCSU will conduct emergency notification tests at least once each semester.

 - Students are allowed to leave cell phones on during class to receive emergency notifications unless instructed otherwise by faculty.
 If a faculty member instructs students to turn off their cell phones, the faculty member must be able to receive emergency notifications by one of the following methods: